Hugh Wragge

 Hugh Moffitt Wragge (11 October 1882 – 17 March 1954) was an Australian politician.

 He was born in Sydney to storekeeper William Bullock Wragge and Margaret Jane Nixon.
 A solicitor from 1908, he settled in Gunnedah where he had a practice.
 On 5 April 1911 he married Margaret Thom Wildridge, with whom he had two daughters.
 From 1932 to 1949 he was a Country Party member of the New South Wales Legislative Council.
-Wragge died in Sydney in 1954.
+Wragge died in a fall at the Hotel Metropole in Sydney in 1954.